jamesbruce166/jamesbruce166/README.md

 ## 👨🏻‍🎓 My Skills

-After 10+ total years in tech - I have acquired a comfortable set of skills, such as the following:
+After 10+ total years in tech - I have developed skills in multple languages and frameworks:

 <h3> Languages </h3>
 <br>